-The following factors were considered in preparing the Authority's budget for the fiscal year ending March 31, 2016.
+The following factors were considered in preparing the Authority's budget for the fiscal year ending March 31, 2019.

-- 1 The state of the economy, particularly its effect on tenant incomes, which are used in determining tenant rents paid to the Authority. - 2 The need for Congress to fund the war on terrorism and the possible cut-back on HUD subsidies and grants. - 3 The decrease of the Authority's Unrestricted Net Position to a deficit and Restricted Net Position of \$12,926 to fund any shortfalls rising from a possible economic turndown and reduced subsidies and grants.
+- 1 The state of the economy, particularly its effect on tenant incomes, which are used in determining tenant rents paid to the Authority. - 2 The availability of the Authority's Unrestricted Net Position to fund any shortfalls rising from a possible economic turndown and reduced subsidies and grants. - 3 Effective April 1, 2018 the Authority converted to RAD